On two notions of curvature on singular surfaces: Introduction

 \section{Introduction}

 In the second half of the twentieth century, the Leningrad school and A. D. Alexandrov developed synthetic notions of curvature bounds on metric spaces.
 One of these is the well-known curvature bounded below (CBB) formalized in the seminal paper \cite{buragoADAlexandrovSpaces1992} by Yu.
 Burago, M. Gromov, and G. Perel'man.
-At the same time, Alexandrov and Zalgaller introduced another theory of surfaces of bounded integral curvature (BIC) in the book \cite{AleksandrovIntrinsicGeometry}.
-On a metric surface $S$ of this type the curvature takes the form of a signed Radon measure $\omega$ with locally bounded variation.
-One says that the curvature is bounded below by $\kappa\in\R$ if the inequality $\omega\geq\kappa\mu$ holds, where $\mu$ denotes the area measure (2-dimensional Hausdorff measure, cf. Section \ref{subsec:BIC}).
-The aim of this paper is to show the equivalence between these two approaches to curvature bound on BIC surfaces.
-Our first main result is the following:
+At the same time, Alexandrov and Zalgaller introduced the theory of surfaces of bounded integral curvature (BIC) in the book \cite{aleksandrovIntrinsicGeometrySurfaces2002}.
+The theory of CBB/CAT Alexandrov spaces is well-developed and continues to be a highly active area of research.
+The objective of this paper is to demonstrate that, under a suitable definition of curvature bounds for BIC surfaces, the two theories are equivalent.